mwt/matthewthom.as/index.md

 title: Home
 ---
 ---
-I'm Matthew Thomas.
-I am an Economics PhD student at Northwestern University.
+I'm Matthew Thomas, an Economics PhD student at Northwestern University.
 I am currently interested in industrial organization and applied microeconomic theory.
 This page is here to share my academic and non-academic projects.

 {% for page in site.pages %}